j4ng5y/hashi.up/Readme.md

 On a *nix system, you may need to provide execution privliedges to run this tool: `chmod +x hashi.up`

+## Building from source

+You would need to have Go installed and runable, to do this, head over to [The Go Downloads Website](https://golang.org/dl) and install it.

+Additionally, you would need to have `make` installed.

+Otherwise, simply clone this repository, `cd` into the repository direcotry, and run `make && make install`.

 ## Usage

 ```A hashicorp tool downloader/installer/updater/uninstaller.